alexfcoding/NeuralLibrary/README.md

         network.SendSignalsToInputLayer(signal.Amplitude); // Send signal to input layer
         // network.SendSignalsToInputLayer(myDoubleArray); // or send any double[] array with your data
         network.Pass(); // Forward propagation -> back propagation with stochastic gradient descent
-        // Or, instead of Pass() method, call separately: network.ForwardPropagation();
+        // Or, instead of Pass() method, you can call separately: network.ForwardPropagation();
         network.FindNetworkOutputError();
         network.NeuronErrorDistribution();